p2ktv/p2ktv/README.md

 # Hey there 👋

-I'm a web developer who mostly works on backend technologies and data-driven services.
-I'm currently working on [AutoMod](https://automod.xyz) & a few *secret* projects.
+I'm a developer who mostly works on backend technologies & data-driven services.
+Right now I work on [AutoMod](https://automod.xyz) & a few *secret* projects.

 ### Want to support me?